Forearm Muscles – Anatomy, Function and Clinical Significance

 It is a square-shaped muscle that lies deep to the tendons of the flexor digitorum profundus and flexor pollicis longus.

-It originates from the anterior distal aspect of the distal diaphysis of the ulna.
+Origin: Anterior distal aspect of the distal diaphysis of the ulna.
 The fibers run perpendicular to the forearm.

-Deep fibers insert proximal to the ulnar notch.
+• Deep fibers insert proximal to the ulnar notch.

-Median nerve (via anterior interosseous branch).
+Nerve Supply: Median nerve (C7, C8) via anterior interosseous branch.

 Forearm Muscles in the Posterior Compartment

-These muscles in general function to extend the wrist and the fingers.
+Some of the muscles also function to supinate the forearm.
 All of these muscles are innervated by the radial nerve.

 The muscles of the forearm in the posterior compartment can be clubbed into two layers – superficial and deep.